nextstrain/nextstrain.org/docs/infrastructure.md

 The production app serving **nextstrain.org** is [`nextstrain-server`](https://dashboard.heroku.com/apps/nextstrain-server).
 The canary app serving **next.nextstrain.org** is [`nextstrain-canary`](https://dashboard.heroku.com/apps/nextstrain-canary).
 Deploys of `master` to the canary app happen automatically after [GitHub Actions CI tests](https://github.com/nextstrain/nextstrain.org/actions/workflows/ci.yml) are successful.
-Deploys to the production app are performed by manually [promoting](https://devcenter.heroku.com/articles/pipelines#promoting) the canary's current release to production.
+Deploys to the production app are performed by manually [promoting](https://devcenter.heroku.com/articles/pipelines#promoting) the canary's current release to production (see also more about promoting below).

 ### Environment (or config) variables